EstiTw/birthday/README.md

-# birthday-reminder
+# Birthday Reminder
 A simple birthday reminder React app.
-Built as part of a React course.
+Built as part of a <a href="https://www.udemy.com/course/react-tutorial-and-projects-course/" target="_blank">React course</a>.